 - Provide written information to confirm the position.

-- Make provision for further face-to-face and/or online meetings.
+- Make provision for further face-to-face meetings.

 - Take actions in conjunction with programme representatives and in partnership with the Students’ Union.